comp302-zibzibzibzib/KUTowerDefense/README.md

 # Download executables from [release v0.1.0](https://github.com/comp302-zibzibzibzib/KUTowerDefense/releases/tag/v0.1.0)
 1) Download the correct version for your platform
 2) Unzip the files and run "KuTowerDefense"
-3) If you are on MacOS you have to allow the application to have access to working directory when prompted, otherwise it can't read/write on disk
+3) If you are on MacOS you have to allow the application to have access to working directory when prompted, otherwise it can't read/write on disk<br />
+   You also have to run this command on the terminal in the directory of the installation: <br />
+   #### sudo xattr -rd com.apple.quarantine KuTowerDefense.app

 # Compiling using an IDE
 In order to run this in eclipse;